dhruvwo/youtube-course/README.md

 ### useIsVisible

-To indicate if element is visible on the screen (Based on this we can manage some animations, video play pause, loading image, some dynamic calculations etc...)
+To indicate if element is visible on the screen (Based on this we can manage some animations, video play pause, loading image only if element is visible, some dynamic calculations etc...)